Iraneus/betamedneed/_services/payments.md

 Using Medneed Credit builds your credit rating for more financing and credit options, enabling you to get whatever you need when and where you need it and pay later.

 ## Other Payment Options
-You can pay through your medical insurance if covered.
+You can pay for any Medneed service through your medical insurance if covered.

-You can pay with Medneed Card and use the Medneed Coupon if available.
+You can pay with Medneed Card and use the Medneed Coupon when available.